 As the announcement of this year’s Academy Award nominations near, much focus, particularly in the technical categories, has centered on “Tenet,” the fall 2020 release that was written, produced and directed by Christopher Nolan.
 The celebrated filmmaker, who has only 10 movies to his name but has attracted a fervent fan base over the years, has fascinated audiences for two decades both with his intricate puzzlers and his genre inversions, especially with his “Dark Knight” trilogy of “Batman” films.

-Nolan has previously been nominated for five Academy Awards — Original Screenplay for “Memento” (2001); Best Picture and Original Screenplay for “Inception” (2010); and Best Picture and Best Director for “Dunkirk” (2017).
-He has also received many other nominations: four Golden Globe Awards, four Directors Guild Awards and two Writers Guild Awards, winning once for writing “Inception.”
+Nolan’s films have not gone unrecognized for awards.
+In fact, he has previously been nominated for five Academy Awards — Original Screenplay for “Memento” (2001); Best Picture and Original Screenplay for “Inception” (2010); and Best Picture and Best Director for “Dunkirk” (2017).
+He has also received an impressive number of nominations from other film groups, earning recognition from the Golden Globes (four nominations), the Directors Guild (four nominations) and two nominations from the Writers Guild, winning once for writing “Inception.”

-Let’s take a look at those nine movies that have helped to cement Nolan’s reputation over the years in order of favorable reviews and influence.
+As we await this year’s Oscar nominations, let’s take a look back at those 10 movies that have helped to cement Nolan’s reputation over the years in order of favorable reviews and influence.
 We rank them from worst to best in our photo gallery, so see if your favorite tops the list.